mmistakes/minimal-mistakes/_posts/2024-02-06-kotlin-type-classes.md

 _By [Riccardo Cardin](https://github.com/rcardin)_

-In this article, we delve into the concept of type classes in Kotlin, a powerful tool that allows developers to abstract logic for different data types.
+In this article, we explore the concept of _type classes_ in Kotlin, a powerful tool that allows developers to abstract logic for different data types.
 We'll take data validation as an example to show how type classes can be used to write generic and reusable code.
 Our implementation will be based on the [Arrow Kt](https://arrow-kt.io/) library, which will exploit Kotlin's context receivers.
 So, without further ado, let's get the party started.

 Video version by Daniel:

 {% include video id="Qhfiq_1eWM8" provider="youtube" %}

+> Type classes are tough.
+If you need to become proficient in Kotlin **quickly** and with thousands of lines of code and a project under your belt, you'll love [Kotlin Essentials](https://rockthejvm.com/p/kotlin-essentials).
+It's a jam-packed course on **everything** you'll ever need to work with Kotlin for any platform (Android, native, backend, anything), including less-known techniques and language tricks that will make your dev life easier.
+Check it out [here](https://rockthejvm.com/p/kotlin-essentials).

 ## 1. Setting the Stage